streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/StreamsLifecycleInterceptors.md

 the `AzkarraContext` class or dynamically using the component-scan mechanism.
 The `AzkarraContext` will be responsible to add the registered interceptors to the `StreamsExecutionEnvironment`s and topologies.

-The interceptors can also be directly add on a `StreamsExecutionEnvironment` level using the `addStreamsLifecycleInterceptor` method.
+The interceptors can also be directly add on a `LocalStreamsExecutionEnvironment` level using the `addStreamsLifecycleInterceptor` method.
 When, an interceptor is add to an environment, then it will be executed for all topologies running in that environment.

 ```java